Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields

 \subsection{Towards explicit versions of \texorpdfstring{$K_3(\F)$}{K3(F)} and \texorpdfstring{$\reg_2$}{reg2}}

-In this section we review a result of the first three authors in \cite{BGdJ}.
+In this section we review some earlier results that we shall need.

-We first recall some basic facts concerning the \texorpdfstring{$K_3$}{K3}-groups of a general field $ \F $.
-To this end we write $ \Kind {\F} $ for the quotient of $ K_3(\F) $ by the image of the Milnor $K$-group~$ K_3^M(\F) $ of~$ \F $.
+We first recall some basic facts concerning the \texorpdfstring{$K_3$}{K3}-group of a general field $ \F $.
+For this, we write $ \Kind {\F} $ for the quotient of $ K_3(\F) $ by the image of the Milnor $K$-group~$ K_3^M(\F) $ of~$ \F $.

-We recall that if the field is a number field $ F $, then the abelian group $ K_3^M(F)$ has exponent~$ 1 $ or~ $2$ and order $2^{r_1(F)} $ (cf. \cite[p.146]{Wei04}), so that $ \Kindtf F $ identifies with $ K_3(F)_\tf$, hence is a free abelian group of rank~$ r_2(F) $ as a consequence of Theorem~\ref{borel}(ii).
+We recall that if $ F $ is a number field, then the abelian group $ K_3^M(F)$ has exponent~$ 1 $ or~ $2$ and order $2^{r_1(F)} $ (cf. \cite[p.146]{Wei04}), so that $ \Kindtf F $ identifies with $ K_3(F)_\tf$, hence is a free abelian group of rank~$ r_2(F) $ as a consequence of Theorem~\ref{borel}(ii).

-We further recall that for any field $\F $ the torsion subgroup of $ \Kind {\F} $ is explicitly described by Levine in \cite[Cor. ~4.6]{lev89}.
+We further recall that for any field $\F $ the torsion subgroup of $ \Kind {\F} $ is explicitly described by Levine in \cite[Cor.~4.6]{lev89}.